noxthot/xai_lightningprocesses/README.md

 # Identifying Lightning Processes in ERA5 Soundings with Deep Learning

-This is the source code belonging to the paper of the same name.
+This is the source code accompanying the pre-print:

+Gregor Ehrensperger, Tobias Hell, Georg J. Mayr, and Thorsten Simon (2022).
+Identifying Lightning Processes in ERA5 Soundings with Deep Learning.
+Available on arXiv, 2210.11529.
+DOI: [10.48550/ARXIV.2210.11529](https://doi.org/10.48550/arXiv.2210.11529)

 ## Setup (Ubuntu)
 ### Conda